ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 FrankingAgentData FrankingAgentUpdate;
 ~~~

+The signature algorithm of the `franking_signature_key` is the same as the
+cipher suite of the MLS group.

 FrankingAgentUpdate is the format of the `update` field inside the AppDataUpdate
 struct in an AppDataUpdate Proposal for the `franking_agent` component.
+The use
+of AppDataUpdate on the `franking_agent` is RECOMMENDED only when adding a new
+`franking_agent`.
+To avoid confusion about which signature key to use, when an
+MLS client rotates the `franking_agent`, the client SHOULD create a new MLS
+group by sending a ReInit proposal.

 #### Client creation and sending